livz/livz.github.io/_posts/2018-05-14-UnderTheWire-Groot.md

   <p>The password for groot10 is the last date that Rocket Raccoon's password was changed PLUS the name of the file on the desktop.</p>
 </blockquote>

 More Active Directory!
-To solve this we can verify the [Pwd-Last-Set attribute](https://msdn.microsoft.com/en-us/library/ms679430(v=vs.85).aspx) or even quicker *passwordlastset*:
+To solve this we can verify the [Pwd-Last-Set attribute](https://msdn.microsoft.com/en-us/library/ms679430(v=vs.85).aspx) or, even quicker, the *PasswordLastSet* field:

 ```
 PS C:\Users\groot9\Documents> Get-ADUser -Filter 'Name -like "*raccoon*"' -Properties passwordlastset,pwdLastSet